ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

 > hello.setSalute.sendTransaction('Hi ', {from:eth.accounts[0], gas:1000000})
 ```

-This will return a transaction hash, and the method will not be executed
-until it is mined.
-Again we mine a block with
+This returns a transaction hash.
+Again we mine a block to process the transaction

 ```js
 > miner.start(1); admin.sleepBlocks(2); miner.stop()
 ```

-from the console.

 Calling `getTransactionReceipt` with our transactionHash should be non-null.